olcf/olcf-user-docs/data/index.rst

 .. note::
-   After January 8, the globus v4 endpoints will no longer be supported.
+   After January 8, the Globus v4 endpoints will no longer be supported.
 Please use the OLCF HPSS (Globus 5) and OLCF DTN (Globus 5) endpoints.

 **Globus Warnings:**